ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

-This was an important component of Mist, an Ethereum wallet for managing keys, deploying and interacting with smart contracts.
-For many years the Meteor Dapp Wallet web UI was hosted as a subdomain on ethereum.org.
+Meteor Dapp Wallet was a component of Mist, an Ethereum wallet for managing Ethereum accounts and interacting with smart contracts.
+For many years the Meteor Dapp Wallet web UI was hosted as a subdomain "wallet.ethereum.org".

 The Mist Multisig Contract (solidity code) was also included, and Meteor Dapp Wallet featured a user interface for configuring and deploying it.